ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

 * Supports "offline" mode, for SM5 machines with no network access.
 * On-stream request board to show current and completed requests, and information about the request, such as steps-type, difficulty, or request type.
 * Broadcaster controls for the request board to complete, skip, or ban requests.
+* Moderator control for toggling requests on or off via chat commands.
 * Script for uploading banner images for each song pack for use with the request board.
 * Random requests based on songs played and scores: !top, !random, !gitgud
 * Ability to ban songs from being requested or being included in random commands.